Hammerman: Episodes

 While the airdates and order of most episodes is unknown, "Defeated Graffiti", the first episode (as confirmed by MC Hammer's comments at the beginning of the episode), aired on September 7, 1991.
 The cartoon aired on Saturday mornings at 10 AM on ABC.

 Critical reception

-Entertainment Weekly journalist Dalton Ross listed Hammerman at the top of his list "Top 5 Most Ridiculous Things to Be Turned Into a Saturday Morning Cartoon", and called the show as "idiotic".
+Entertainment Weekly journalist Dalton Ross listed Hammerman at the top of his list "Top 5 Most Ridiculous Things to Be Turned Into a Saturday Morning Cartoon", and described the show as "idiotic".

-Home media

-In 1994, 3 of the 13 episodes were released on VHS by Buena Vista Home Video.
-There are currently no plans for a DVD release.